brailyguzman/WSL2-Personal-Setup/README.md

 autoMemoryReclaim=gradual
 ```

-If you have 32GB ram, I suggest setting 8GB, or more if you would like.
+If you have 32GB of RAM, I suggest setting 8GB, or more if you would like.
-If you have 16GB, I would go for 4GB ram.
+If you have 16GB of RAM, I would go for 4GB.

 ## Step 2: Install Necessary Packages